jianer123/plotly.py/python/axes.md

 The different groups of Cartesian axes properties are

-- title of the axis
+- self of the axis
 - tick values (locations of tick marks) and tick labels.
 Tick labels and grid lines are placed at tick values.
 - lines: grid lines (passing through tick values), axis lines, zero lines
 - range of the axis